 If you’re looking for a budget-friendly .22LR revolver, the Heritage Rough Rider is the way to go.
 This single-action six-shooter is mostly a fun gun for channeling your inner cowboy, but it’s great at that.

 It comes in a bunch of different versions.
-Those include .22LR only revolvers and .22LR/.22 WMR combos that come with two different cylinders, one for each cartridge style.
+Those include .22LR-only revolvers and .22LR/.22 WMR combos that come with two different cylinders, one for each cartridge style.
 Most versions come with 4.75” or 6.5” barrels.
 They come in lots of grip styles, so there’s sure to be one you like, but the grips are also interchangeable, so you can switch things up whenever you want.

 Oh, and this revolver is also super affordable, ringing up for less than $200 for almost all versions.

 Whichever version you get, it will have a fixed front sight and notch rear sight, plus a thumb/hammer safety.
-This is a great (safe) alternative to more expensive old-school single-action revolvers that still gives the shooter that awesome Old West feel.
+This is a great (safe) alternative to more expensive old-school single-action revolvers that still give the shooter that awesome Old West feel.

 Key Specifications:

-- Overall Length: 10.03 or 11.78 inches
+• Overall Length: 10.03 or 11.78 inches

-- Barrel Length: 4.75 or 6.5 inches
+• Barrel Length: 4.75 or 6.5 inches

-- Weight: 30.1 or 33.4 ounces
+• Weight: 30.1 or 33.4 ounces

-- Capacity: 6 rounds
+• Capacity: 6 rounds

-If you’re in the market for a .22 revolver or just a really fun .22LR handgun that won’t empty out your wallet, it’s hard to beat the price and quality of the Heritage Rough Rider.
+If you’re in the market for a .22 revolver or just a fun .22LR handgun that won’t empty your wallet, it’s hard to beat the price and quality of the Heritage Rough Rider.
 Plus, there are all kinds of different configurations so there’s bound to be a style that works for you.

 6. Glock 44